Disease Guide ·Episodic Falling Syndrome ·2026

 The Misdiagnosis Risk

-EFS episodes are frequently misdiagnosed as seizures or epilepsy.
-If your vet documents seizure activity before enrollment, an insurer may classify any neurological condition as pre-existing.
-Get an accurate diagnosis with the DNA test and video documentation before the condition is charted incorrectly.
+EFS is frequently misdiagnosed as seizures.
+If your vet documents seizure activity before enrollment, insurers may call any neurological condition pre-existing.
+Get a DNA test and video documentation for accurate diagnosis before enrollment.

 Red flag · Chronic condition